What are tonic clonic seizures?

 5. Post-ictal phase

-This is the recovery phase.
-If you experienced a tonic clonic seizure, you will often feel tired for anywhere between a couple of hours to a few days.
-You may feel confused and in pain, and have a headache.
+This is the final phase.
+After experiencing a tonic-clonic seizure, people often need to sleep.
+They may feel confused and in pain, and have a bad headache.

 Learn more: What happens in your brain during a seizure